Table of Contents

 What can happen if your jewelry eCommerce page or website greets every potential shopper with poor product photography?
 There are two things we can think of:

-1. The potential shopper will quickly exit the page, and on to your rival brand’s page where the former feels valued because of the satisfying shopping experience the latter provides, or;
+1. The potential shopper will quickly exit the page, and on to your rival brand’s page where the former feel valued because of the satisfying shopping experience the latter provides, or;

 2. The potential shopper, who has been eyeing one of your jewelry pieces, will not let poor product photos deter her from getting what she wants, so she’ll purchase one of your products with the risk of an impending item return or a fair to negative review.
 Take a look at the example below.